 The use of revenue generating techniques will be applied to sports related organizations.
 Budgets and financial planning practices will be employed to manage sports businesses.
-Prerequisite(s): ACCT 280.

 491. Internship in Finance (3).

 The internship in finance provides opportunities for students to integrate course work into practical work settings.
 This course applies the academic and conceptual to the practical; students supervised by faculty, will work a minimum of 150 hours during a semester or summer term.